How to put in eye drops

-Eye drops are used to treat a wide variety of conditions from glaucoma and eye infections to allergies and dry eyes.
-In many cases, eye drops (or "eyedrops") are essential to preserving your vision and protecting your eyes.
+Eye drops are used to treat a wide variety of conditions — from glaucoma and eye infections to allergies and dry eyes.
+In many cases, eye drops are essential to preserving your vision and protecting your eyes.

 To get the greatest benefit from eye drops, you must use them properly.
 Whether you need one drop per day or 10, there's a right way and a wrong way to put eye drops in your eyes.

 Your eye doctor or pharmacist may give you instructions that are specific to the prescription eye drops you need.
 But in most cases, the proper technique for applying eye drops is the same, whether you are using prescription or over-the-counter formulas that you can purchase without a prescription.

 Failing to learn how to correctly put drops in your eyes not only can defeat the purpose of having them, it also can get expensive.

 Each time you miss your eye and have to use more drops than you should, it costs you money — potentially a lot of money in the case of some prescription eye drops.

 1. Wash your hands with soap and water; then dry them with a clean towel.

 2. If you are wearing contact lenses, remove them.
 The only exception is if you are using eye drops that are specifically formulated to re-moisten your contacts or if your doctor advised you to use the drops in this manner.